 Little Rascals‘ location at Brant Broughton contains various residential properties, farm and out-buildings once used for livestock which are not included in the annual inspection for the dog breeding licence [—FOIR], and therefore are not accessible to Council inspectors, the RSPCA or the general public.

-As all the land and properties at that location are owned by the Swindells, family members and also employees occupy residential buildings and, needless to say, those buildings are not inspected nor accessible to the RSPCA either, even though at least one Little Rascals employee breeds dogs himself.
+As all the land and properties at that location are owned by the Swindells, family members and also employees have occupied residential buildings and, needless to say, those buildings are not inspected or accessible to the RSPCA either, even though at least one Little Rascals employee breeds dogs himself.

 The Swindells have been trading in puppies since 1965 (‘Penny’ June Swindells, son Edward Swindells, daughter Bridgett Dickens and her spouse Peter Dickens).